Interpretatio graeca: Application to the Jewish religion

 Roman scholars such as Varro interpreted the monotheistic god of the Jews into Roman terms as Caelus or Jupiter Optimus Maximus.
 Some Greco-Roman authors seem to have understood the Jewish invocation of Yahweh Sabaoth as Sabazius.

-In a similar vein, Plutarch gave an example of a symposium question 'Who is the god of the Jews?,' by which he meant: 'What is his Greek name?' as we can deduct from the first speaker at the symposium, who maintained that the Jews worshiped Dionysus, and that the day of Sabbath was a festival of Sabazius.
-We don't know what the other speakers thought, because the text is incomplete.
+In a similar vein, Plutarch gave an example of a symposium question "Who is the god of the Jews?", by which he meant: "What is his Greek name?" as we can deduce from the first speaker at the symposium, who maintained that the Jews worshiped Dionysus, and that the day of Sabbath was a festival of Sabazius.
+Lacunae prevent modern scholars from knowing the other speakers' thoughts.
 Tacitus, on the topic of the Sabbath, claims that "others say that it is an observance in honour of Saturn, either from the primitive elements of their faith having been transmitted from the Idæi, who are said to have shared the flight of that God, and to have founded the race", implying Saturn was the god of the Jews.

 From the Roman point of view, it was natural to apply the above principle to the Jewish God.
-However, the Jews – unlike other peoples living under Roman rule – rejected out of hand any such attempt, regarding such an identification as the worst of sacrilege.
-This complete divergence of views was one of the factors contributing to the frequent friction between the Jews and the Roman Empire – for example, the Emperor Hadrian's decision to rebuild Jerusalem under the name of Aelia Capitolina, a city dedicated to Jupiter, precipitated the bloodbath of the Bar Kokhba revolt.
+However, the Jews, unlike other peoples living under Roman rule, rejected any such attempt out of hand, regarding such an identification as the worst of sacrilege.
+This complete divergence of views was one of the factors contributing to the frequent friction between the Jews and the Roman Empire; for example, the Emperor Hadrian's decision to rebuild Jerusalem under the name of Aelia Capitolina, a city dedicated to Jupiter, precipitated the bloodbath of the Bar Kokhba revolt.

 Emperor Julian, the 4th century pagan emperor, remarked that "these Jews are in part god-fearing, seeing that they revere a god who is truly most powerful and most good and governs this world of sense, and, as I well know, is worshipped by us also under other names".
-However, Julian doesn't specify which "other names" the Jewish god was worshiped under.

-In late antiquity mysticism, the sun god Helios is sometimes equated to the Judeo-Christian God.
+In late-antique mysticism, the sun god Helios is sometimes equated to the Judeo-Christian God.

-Cross-cultural equivalencies
+Identifications

-The following table is a list of Greek, Roman, Etruscan, Egyptian, Sumerian, Phoenician, Hindu, Parthian, Celtic, and Norse equivalencies via the interpretationes.
-These are not necessarily gods who share similar traits (as viewed by modern scholarship or readers, at least), and rarely do they share a common origin (for that, see comparative Indo-European pantheons); they are simply gods of various cultures whom the Greeks or Romans identified (either explicitly in surviving works, or as supported by the analyses of modern scholars) with their own gods and heroes.
-This system is easily seen in the names of the days of the week, which were frequently translated according to the interpretio.
+The following table is a list of Greek deities and Roman, Etruscan, Egyptian, Phoenician, Zoroastrian, and Celtic ones which the Greeks identified with their own, either explicitly in surviving works, or as supported by the analyses of modern scholars.
+These are not necessarily gods who share similar traits, and rarely do they share a common origin (for that, see comparative Indo-European pantheons).